jihyeo2/jihyeo2/README.md

 - 🔭 I’m currently working on: **Finding what I truly want to do in my life**
 - 🌱 I’m currently learning: **ECTF :sunglasses:**
-- :satisfied: I'm happy when (workwise): I finally find an offset, which offset dumpers were dumping wrong, **manually**
 - ⚡ Fun facts:
                   1. I started playing league (league of legends) to get an idea of moba games with a goal of reverse-engineering them, but it kinda turned out to be league reverse-engineering my life for 3 years.
 Hahaha...thankfully, it's no longer ongoing.
                   2. Teams default notification sound is scaaarrrryyy